Llanberis: Local attractions

 Places of interest in and near the village include the Snowdon Mountain Railway, the National Slate Museum, the Llanberis Lake Railway, Llyn Padarn country park and Electric Mountain.
 Tours of Dinorwig Power Station are also available from a purpose-built visitor centre.

 The village is a common starting point for ascents of Snowdon along the Llanberis Path.
 Although it is the longest route, it is the least strenuous ascent, largely following the line of the Snowdon Mountain Railway.
 This makes it the most popular walking route on the mountain.

-Dolbadarn Castle, a fortification built by the Welsh prince Llywelyn the Great during the early 13th century, is located at the base of the Llanberis Pass.
+Dolbadarn Castle, a fortification built by the Welsh prince Llywelyn the Great during the early 13th century, stands near the base of the Llanberis Pass.
 The castle was important militarily and as a symbol of Llywelyn's power and authority.
 It features a large stone keep, which historian Richard Avent considers "the finest surviving example of a Welsh round tower".
 In 1284 Dolbadarn was taken by Edward I of England, who removed some of its timbers to build his new castle at Caernarfon.
 Dolbadarn was used as a manor house for some years, before falling into ruin.
 In the 18th and 19th century it was a popular destination for painters interested in Sublime and Picturesque landscapes.
-It is now owned by Cadw and managed as a tourist attraction, and is protected as a grade I listed building.
+It is now owned by Cadw and managed as a tourist attraction, and is protected as a Grade I listed building.

-Llanberis Mountain Rescue Team deals with 150–200 incidents a year.
+Llanberis Mountain Rescue team deals with 150–200 incidents a year, as of 2013.

-Llanberis Mountain Film Festival, which is held in annually in February, began in 2004.
+Llanberis Mountain Film Festival, held in annually in February, began in 2004.
 It was placed on hiatus in 2019 due to a lack of funding.

-It is the home of the Slateman Triathlon which runs in early summer each year.
+The area is the home of the Slateman Triathlon which runs in early summer each year.
 It attracts over 2,000 triathletes and many more spectators over two days.
 It is a mountain triathlon which begins in Llyn Padarn, follows on the bike up to Capel Curig, and finishes with a run in the Snowdonian mountains.
-It is also the start and finish of the Snowdonia Marathon.
+Llanberis is also the start and finish of the Snowdonia Marathon.